nuuuwan/news_lk3_data/README.md

 *2024-03-19 10:13:00* · [`adaderanalk`](https://www.adaderana.lk/news/98043/sri-lanka-to-import-42-million-more-eggs-from-india) · `en`

-The Cabinet of Ministers has green-lighted a proposal seeking permission to award procurement contracts to import eggs from India, based on the recommendations of the Procurement Committee.
+The Cabinet of Ministers has green-lighted a proposal seeking permission to award procurement contracts to import more eggs from India, based on the recommendations of the Standing Procurement Committee.

-As such, 42 million more eggs are to be imported to Sri Lanka, as per a Cabinet approval granted in December 2023.
+As such, 42 million more eggs are to be brought into Sri Lanka, as per a Cabinet approval granted in December 2023.

-On 18 December last year, the Cabinet of Ministers gave the nod to import eggs from India until 30 April 2024.
+On 18 December last year, the Cabinet of Ministers gave the nod to import eggs from India until 30 April 2024 in a bid to maintain stable prices in the local market and to provide the products at reasonable rates to the consumers.

-Accordingly, Sri Lanka has thus far imported as many as 18 million eggs from its neighbour and 42 million more eggs are yet to be brought in.
+After receiving the approval, Sri Lanka has thus far imported as many as 18 million eggs from its neighbor and 42 million more eggs are planned to be brought in.

-For this purpose, the Department of Animal Production and Health has already obtained the proposed rates from the recommended Indian companies.
+For this purpose, the Department of Animal Production and Health has already called proposed rates from the recommended Indian companies.
+Accordingly, a proposal tabled by the President to award relevant procurement contracts to import Indian eggs was green-lighted by the Cabinet.

 ◼️